phuketinvestmentthailandresale

 • Lift maintenance records

 Buildings with professional management companies (rather than self-managed committees) generally hold condition better over time.
-Ask the management who manages the building and what the monthly maintenance fee is — underfunded buildings signal future problems.
+Ask the management who manages the building and what the monthly maintenance fee is, underfunded buildings signal future problems.
+For rental management considerations, see our rental yield guide.

 7. Unit Size and Layout